acornprover/acornprover.org/docs/language/experimental-stuff.md

 }
 ```

-This was useful during development, but it isn't clear if it's useful to keep this feature around.
+This is very handy for unit testing, but maybe we don't want to expose it for actual use.